ozma-io/ozma/README.md

 - **Ozma Application**: `http://localhost:9080/`
 - **Keycloak Admin Interface**: `http://localhost:9080/auth/`
 - **Report Generator Admin Interface**: `http://localhost:9080/report-generator/admin/ozma/`
+> [!NOTE]
+> The development server runs on `http://localhost:9080`.
+Ensure that port `9080` is open and not used by other applications on your local machine.

 #### 5. Default Credentials
 Use the following default credentials to log in: